Prague Centre for

 Areas of Focus

-Relations between regional and global actors in the Middle East with special focus on Iran, Saudi Arabia, Israel, USA and Russia
+Relations between regional and global actors in the Middle East with a special focus on Iran, Saudi Arabia, Israel, Turkey, China, the USA and Russia

-3. International Relations between Europe and the Middle East
+1. 2.
+Relations between Europe and the Middle East.

-In-depth understanding of roots, developments and solutions to the ongoing armed conflicts in the region
+In-depth understanding of roots, developments, and solutions to the ongoing armed conflicts in the region, such as in Syria, Iraq, Turkey, Lebanon, Yemen, Maghreb…

-7. Ethnic and religious issues in the Middle East
+1. 4.
+Ethnic and Religious Issues in the Middle East.

-Exploring implications of oil and gas policies, climate change, water conflicts and structural economic problems in the MENA region
+The role of oil and gas, climate change, water conflicts, and economic issues in the Middle East.

 Partners, Donors, Sponsors, and Supporters